 Persons who cannot fulfill the regular admission requirements for freshman standing but otherwise have acquired adequate preparation for university courses may be admitted as special students on approval of the Committee on Admissions and the Division Chairman concerned.
-Course credits earned by special students generally cannot be used as credit toward a degree at Auburn University at Montgomery.
+Course credits earned by special students may be used as credit toward a degree at Auburn University at Montgomery, upon approval of the Division Chairman.